bitcoin/bips/bip-update-process.md

 ### What is a BIP?

 BIPs cover the range of interests of the Bitcoin community.
-The main topic is technology that supports the Bitcoin currency.
+The main topic is information and technologies that support and expand the utility of the bitcoin currency.
 Most BIPs provide a concise, self-contained, technical description of one new concept, feature, or standard.
-Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g.
-[BIP 50](bip-0050.mediawiki)), or other information relevant to the Bitcoin community.
+Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g., [BIP 50](bip-0050.mediawiki)), or other information relevant to the Bitcoin community.
 However, any topics related to the Bitcoin protocol, peer-to-peer network, and client software may be acceptable.

 BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into implementations.
 BIPs may be submitted by anyone.

+The scope of the BIP
+repository is limited to BIPs that do not oppose the fundamental principle that Bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency.

 ### BIP Ownership